jveverka/file-server/docs/Configurations.md

 Required json files:
 * __file-access-manager-data.json__ - stores file access filters.
 See [this](../src/main/resources/filesystem-configs/file-access-manager-data.json) example.
 * __user-manager-data.json__ - stores user data.
 See [this](../src/main/resources/filesystem-configs/user-manager-data.json) example.
+* __audit-data.log__ - log file which keeps audit records.
+New records are appended to the end of this file.

 FileServer expects data files to be located in ``fileserver.data.basedir`` directory.
 When FileServer is started or data is changed via admin REST APIs, new data is stored on the file system, json files are overwritten.